williamcjrogers/VeriCaseJet/vericase/docs/MINIMAL_SETUP_GUIDE.md

 ## ✅ You're Ready!

 Your minimal setup is now running.
-Open http://localhost:8010/ui/dashboard.html and log in with:
+Open http://localhost:8010/ui/dashboard.html and log in with the admin email/password you set in `.env` (do not use shared defaults).
-- Email: admin@vericase.com
-- Password: admin123

 **Next Steps:**
 1. Change the admin password